 "So you haven't lived her your whole life?"

 Shinji blinked a moment.
-"No… no one has.
+"No. I lived far from here.
+The city was still being constructed when I was born.
 Um… do you know why this city was built?"

 She shook her head no, wondering what she said that was wrong.